JulioMontesinos/Online-Code-Courses-Platform/db/test_users.md

 | emma@gmail.com      |   12345   | Student       |
 | lucia@gmail.com     |   12345   | Teacher       |

-#This file contains test data and should not be used in a real production environment.
+**Note:** This file contains test data and should not be used in a real production environment.